 - Auditing: \$15 per unit - Credit by Examination: Current enrollment fee per unit plus \$10 administrative fee for residents (\$75 for nonresident students) - Returned Check Fee: There is a service charge of \$10 for returned checks or stop payment of checks.
 Returned checks must be paid in the form of cash or money order.
 Subsequently, checks will no longer be accepted as payment from the student.
-Fees not resolved in a timely manner will be turned over to the District Attorney's Office for collection. - Replacement of diploma or certificate: \$9 - Transcript: Two copies free; \$4 after second request.
+Fees not resolved in a timely manner will be turned over to the District Attorney's Office for collection. - Replacement of diploma or certificate: \$9 - Transcript: First two copies are free; \$4 for each additional request.